khanh1998/raft-go/note.md

     after the node A, step down, it will request vote again and become leader again, as it has most up to date log.

 todos:
-- write test :')
-- fix client interaction
 - support log compaction
 - using try-lock instead
 - using subscriber pattern
-- distributed lock
+- distributed lock (support client leader election, like consul)
-- support viper to read config from cluster
+- support viper to read config from cluster (need to make a interface as same as etcd, too complicated)
 - shorten critical region in outbound

 - using observer design patter: